 - A. Parcel.
 The rezone procedure set forth in this Chapter is only available to parcel(s) of land that are located within areas of the city. - B. Planned Development District.
-The Examiner may consider a rezone application only when it is accompanied with an application for a planned development district (PDD.) - C. Community Plans.
-The Examiner may utilize the policies contained in the applicable community(ies) plan which may provide additional criteria and procedures than is established herein. - D. Comprehensive Plan.
+The Examiner may consider a rezone application only when it is accompanied with an application for a planned development district (PDD.) - C. Comprehensive Plan.
 The rezone procedure cannot be used to change the land use designation of parcels designated in the Comprehensive Plan.
 Changes in land use designation must be requested pursuant to the provisions of Chapter XXX.

-18A.03.030 Application Requirements.
+18A.30.695.30 Application Requirements.